pudding-fox/FoxTunes/README.md

   * Can rip CDs with the CD plugin.
   * Can up/down sample rate/depth with the Resampler plugin.
 * Javascript - Use JS for scriptable elements.
+* LibraryBrowser - An album art grid interface for the library.
+It can use lots of memory.
 * Logging - Use Log4Net logging back-end.
 Can be configured and disabled.
+* MetaDataEditor - A simple batch mode tag editor.
+Can embed artwork.
 * ParametricEqualizer - A ten band parametric equalizer.
 * Resampler - SOXR based high quality configurable resampler.
 Can perform up/down sampling.
 * SQLite - Use SQLite for database functions.